jondeaton/al-folio/_posts/s6_reset.md

 layout: post
 title: Associative Boundary Resetting for SSMs (Mamba)
 date: 2024-02-21
-description: How to enforce boundary resetting for selective SSMs
+description: How to enforce boundary resetting in SSMs for sequence packed training.
 tags: ML
 ---